ChanthMiao/ghc-wiki-mirror/api-annotations.md

 the `GhcPs` occurs with its own `SrcSpan`, which can be used to tie it up to its matching version in the `GhcRn` AST, and hence ascertain the corresponding `Name`.

+Note: it may be possible to retain some of the original ordering of declarations by using `AnnSortKey` fields in the `GhcRn` and `GhcTc` ASTs.

 ## General approach